iarsystems/iar-risc-v-gd32v-eval/Examples/usart/README.md

 Next, execute the program by selecting
 `Debug → Go` (or <kbd>F5</kbd>)

-The __Virtual Terminal__ should display a welcome message with an output similar to the following:
+The __Serial Terminal Emulator__ should display a welcome message with an output similar to the following:
 ```
 ---
 USART example